forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/time_to_design_app.png)

-# Lab 3: How to design your application
+# Lab 3: How to Design Your Application
 ## Designing the Layout

 1. You should be on the _OK.
 Let's customize the design of your Classic App_ screen.
 Fill in the the application details as you see them below.
 When you are ready, click **Create** to create the application.